-This summer, I was lucky enough to film two video demonstrations at the studio of Quilters Newsletter magazine in Golden, Colorado!
+In the summer of 2015, I was lucky enough to film two video demonstrations at the studio of Quilters Newsletter magazine in Golden, Colorado!
 Together with Associate Editor & Host Mary Kate Karr-Petras, I discussed and demonstrated my techniques for upcycling 100% wool sweaters into wool felt that I then use for appliqué.
-You can watch these videos here and read more about my work and inspiration here.
+You can read more about my work and inspiration here.
 Sadly, Quilters Newsletter magazine is no longer, but my video is available FREE FOR YOU TO WATCH on Youtube or for purchase/streaming from The Quilting Company, which still publishes Quilting Arts, Quiltmaker, McCalls and Fons & Porter magazines.

 I've always had a passion for photography, but sometimes I forget to practice!
 According to my Instagram account, I've been adding pictures for 36 weeks…that's over half a year!
 I love snapping pictures on my iPhone- it's so easy to take digital pictures and when I look around at the place where I live, I'm seeing new things all the time.
 Colors, the sky, an interesting piece of architecture, incredible natural beauty.
 These moments captured in photos feed my soul, and get me fired up to do art.
 It's just a matter of seeing the extraordinary in the place where you live.
 What feeds your soul?
 (Click on photos below to enlarge and link here to go to my instagram page - you don't need an account to view it)